Tahoma High School: Academics

-The Washington State Office of Superintendent of Public Instruction reported the school's graduation rate as 91.3% for the 2016–17 school year, while the statewide graduation rate was reported as 75.0%.
+The Washington State Office of Superintendent of Public Instruction reported the school's graduation rate as 94.5% for the 2023–24 school year, while the statewide graduation rate was reported as 82.8%.

-The school offers a variety of tech prep, honors, Advanced Placement, and "College in the High School" courses from the University of Washington and Central Washington University, in addition to the district's school board-approved curriculum.
+The school offers a variety of tech prep, honors, Advanced Placement, and "College in the High School" courses from the University of Washington, Central Washington University, and Eastern Washington University, in addition to the district's school board-approved curriculum.
 A Running Start program is available through the nearby Green River College campus in Auburn.
 Tahoma High School's Outdoor Academy program, which integrates Health and Fitness, Science, and Language Arts, has received recognition statewide for its work in changing the concept of Physical Education.

 Tahoma also participates in the annual We The People civics competition, led by teacher Gretchen Wulfing.
-The team has won the Washington state championship every year since 2013, subsequently attending competitions in Washington, D.C. and placing in the top 10 teams nationwide in 2013, 2015, 2016, 2018, 2019, and 2022.
+The team has won the Washington state championship every year since 2013, subsequently attending competitions in Washington, D.C., and placing in the top 10 teams nationwide in 2013, 2015, 2016, 2018, 2019, and 2022.

-Tahoma also houses the First Robotics Competition team, Bear Metal, who has been historically successful since its founding in 2007.
+Tahoma also houses the FIRST Robotics Competition team, Bear Metal, who has been historically successful since its founding in 2007.